superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus/firmware-changelog.md

 # Changelog

 ## Firmware: Version 2.0 beta
-Released on September 8, 2023, `xcmkb_sofleplus_2040_vial-space_rp2040_ce`.
+Released on September 8, 2023, `xcmkb_sofleplus_2040_vial-spacexc_rp2040_ce`.
 Thanks to NoZuoNoDie, a fews significant changes have been implemented.
 The codes are edited accordingly to suit for everyone usage.

 Main changes:
 1. Animated OLED: wpm responsive space and animated calcifer
 2. Trackball is now light up as Capslock (red), Numlock (turquoise), and Trackball layer indicator (white)
-3. Haptic support is now returned
+3. Haptic support is now returned, but only works on master.
 4. Bugs and improvements

 ### Animated OLED